Auto-activation plug-ins for Extensis font managers are fully compatible with Apple’s M1 systems.

 If you are prompted to install Rosetta, click Install, then start Photoshop again.

 For more on installing Rosetta, see this Apple article.

-Start Suitcase Fusion and ensure that the Photoshop plug-in is installed and active.
+Start your font manager and ensure that the Photoshop plug-in is installed and active.